This is the website of the Auricular Style: Frames project.

 With thanks to all the delegates who presented such knowledgeable papers on a strikingly varied range of topics, to those who attended and added so much to public and private discussion, to everyone who gave greatly-needed practical help, and to Arnold Wiggins & Sons and ICON for their extremely kind support of this project.

-Arnold Wiggins & Sons is displaying a hang of 17th century Auricular frames, including some from the series made for portraits of the Fire Judges in the early 1670s.
-This will be open from 5th October-16th December, 10.00-5.00 pm on weekdays, in its gallery at 31 Bury Street, London SW1Y 6AU.
+Arnold Wiggins & Sons displayed a hang of 17th century Auricular frames, including some from the series made for portraits of the Fire Judges in the early 1670s (5th October-16th December, 31 Bury Street, London SW1Y 6AU).

 ‘The Auricular Style in Dutch Furniture ‘ (Professor Reinier Baarsen, Leiden University / Rijksmuseum). ).
 Read the abstract here

 ‘Auricular Ornament in Dutch Architecture, 1610-1675’ (Assistant Professor Pieter Vlaardingerbroek, Utrecht University / Heritage Office of the City of Amsterdam).
 Read the paper here

 ‘On the Inception of Auricular Ornament: metamorphic bodies and the fleshy frame (Dr Allison Stielau, University College London).
 Read the abstract here

 ‘Who’s afraid of the French Auricular?
 (Dr Marika Knowles, Harvard University).
 Read the paper here

 ‘German Knorpelwerk: Auricular dissemination in prints, woodcarving, stucco and painted wall decorations, 1620-1670’ (Assistant Professor Daniela Roberts, Würzburg University).
 Read the paper here